 Lasting Effects of Merlot Following the Film

 Even after 2008, it wasn’t all downhill for Merlot.
-Sure, in looking at the amount of Merlot (tons crushed), the levels in 2008 were the third-lowest of the entire past 20 years.
+Sure, in looking at the amount of Merlot (tons crushed), the levels in 2008 were the third-lowest of the past 20 years.
 However, in other years, Merlot production stayed at moderate levels.
-Other grapes such as Pinot Noir and Cabernet Sauvignon were growing at much higher rates which, in turn, pushed Merlot’s proportion down.
+Other grapes, such as Pinot Noir and Cabernet Sauvignon, were growing at much higher rates, pushing Merlot’s proportion down.

-It’s also interesting to note, years that saw drops in Merlot were mirrored by declines of red grapes across the board.
-A bad harvest overall was simply amplified for Merlot.
+It’s also interesting to note years that saw drops in Merlot were mirrored by declines in red grapes across the board.
+A bad harvest overall was amplified for Merlot.

-It’s clear when looking at the last twenty years that Merlot production has dwindled.
+It’s clear in the last twenty years that Merlot production has dwindled.
 “We now produce about one-third of what we did in 1994,” says Willams of Frog’s Leap.
-He continues, “it took a while for us to realize that the effect on sales was real and not fleeting.”
+He continues, “It took a while for us to realize that the effect on sales was real and not fleeting.”

 Matthiasson is definitive in answering the question, did Sideways actually kill Merlot?
 “It actually did.
 And it is a shame because we really love Merlot.
 It is a beautiful variety that shows terroir and makes wonderful wine.”

 Williams, on the other hand, blames producers’ lack of integrity.
-The grape’s popularity through the 1990s and early aughts produced widely-planted, thin wines, both weedy and insipid, “those versions are entirely worthy of the fate they received,” says Williams.
-He continues, “ironically, all the idiots who were making bad Merlot are now consumed by growing bad Pinot Noir…a sequel?”
+The grape’s popularity through the 1990s and early aughts produced widely planted, thin wines, both weedy and insipid, “Those versions are entirely worthy of the fate they received,” says Williams.
+He continues, “Ironically, all the idiots making bad Merlot are now consumed by growing bad Pinot Noir…a sequel?”